MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/configure-teams-highly-sensitive-protection.md

 5. Under Default sharing link type, clear the **Same as organization-level setting** check box, and select **People with existing access**.
 6. Click **Save**.

-#### Private channels

-If you add private channels to the team, each private channel creates a new SharePoint site with the default sharing settings.
-These sites are not visible in the SharePoint admin center, so you must use the Set-SPOSite PowerShell cmdlet to update the guest sharing settings.
+Note that if you add private or shared channels to the team, each creates a new SharePoint site with the default sharing settings.
+You can update them in the SharePoint admin center by selecting the sites associated the the team.

 ### Site sharing settings